DDropping/BoardRack_v2/README.md

 ### Classified Advertisement Website for New / Used / Custom Suftboards

 #### BoardRack (version 2) replaces the default Create React App framework and replaces it with the [Next.js](https://github.com/zeit/next.js/) framework.
 Aswell doing away with the need for Express.js replaced by Next.js' [pages/api](https://nextjs.org/docs/api-routes/introduction) routing.
-Version 2 also replaces the standard css styling convention with CSS in JS conventions using [Styled-Components](https://github.com/styled-components/styled-components) along with overall code refactoring for readability and better code structure and implementation of unit testing.
+Version 2 also replaces the standard css styling convention with CSS in JS conventions using [Styled-Components](https://github.com/styled-components/styled-components) along with implementation of unit testing and overall code refactoring for readability and better code structure.

+## Change log:

+### Major Changes

+- Migrate from Create-React-App => Next.js
+- Migrate from Express.js => Next.js' pages/API
+- Migrate from CSS style sheets => Styled-Components css in js
+- Move towards Server Side Rendering
+- Implementation of unit testing
+- Overall site style update

+### Minor Changes

+- Implementation of global theme
+- Use of JWT stored in localstorage => cookie
+- Reduced bloat in redux store

 ## Version History